jgentili21/livelesson-git/README.md

 ## Collaborators

+- Second person to push, needs to sync the history
 - Add collaborators in repository settings
 - collaborators will then `git clone <URL>` to get repo on their computer